TechRohitNaik/GraphQLWithNetCore/README.md

-# GraphQL With Net Core 5.0
+# GraphQL With Net Core 5.0 and Entity Framework
 Sample Net Core 5.0 GraphQl API using Hot chocolate framework.
 Hosted on Azure Cloud.
 For demo use below link: